Truck Drivers with Diabetes – DOT Regulations

 Implementing changes in the DOT program for diabetic truck drivers

 The 2005 DOT regulations for the diabetic exemption program follow the recommendations of the FMCSA Expert Medical Panel.
-The panel recommends that insulin-dependent truck drivers be on medical observation during a 1-2 month period of driving a commercial vehicle.
-The medical panel also suggests the driver’s A1C levels remain between 7 and 10 percent.
+The panel recommends that insulin-dependent truck drivers be on medical observation during a 1-2 month period of driving a commercial vehicle, and that their A1C levels, which represent average blood glucose levels over the past two to three months, remain between 7 and 10 percent.
 Currently in 2019, the driver must maintain an A1C of 8% or less to be qualified to drive as a CDL.

 The maximum certification for a person with diabetes is one year.
 According to DOT guidelines, a person with diabetes, whether controlled with diet alone or diet plus medication, must meet the following criteria: